svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/docs/README.md

 2. **Kafka cycles are explicit** - Every order endpoint shows its async delivery cycle
 3. **Module ownership is clear** - Every class belongs to exactly one module
 4. **Flows are complete** - Each flow shows HTTP → handlers → persistence/integrations
-5. **Documentation is synchronized** - All four files describe the same system from different angles
+5. **Documentation is synchronized** - All files describe the same system from different angles
 6. **Incremental updates only** - Don't regenerate files when small changes suffice

 ---